Neil Crofts

 And finally, a few notes on price.

 For all organizations, price is, rightly, a significant consideration.
 However, it is also a very poor basis for making a choice.
 Quite simply, it will never be an apples-to-apples comparison.
 No two providers of cultural change support are the same or propose identical solutions.
 More significant is the disparity between the cost of the service and the value of the outcome.
-A transformation may cost £1 million, but the value to the company over a ten-year period might be 100 or even 1,000 times that, compared to the cost of not transforming—or a poor transformation.
+A transformation may be a costly exercise but the value to the company over a ten-year period might be 100 or even 1,000 times that, compared to the cost of not transforming—or a poor transformation.

 Holos helps leaders make change easy.
 How can we help you?